Disability insurance is one of the best ways to protect your income, your assets, and your financial future.

 Not only does Ameritas have an A+ rating with the BBB, but it is also one of the nation’s oldest insurance providers.
 And with more than 100 years of experience behind them, you can rely on them to help you customize a policy that meets and exceeds your needs.

 Ameritas is a reliable, trusted insurance provider.
 They know that every individual has different needs and requires different levels of protection.
-They offer the flexibility you need to make the right choices for you, your family, and your business.
+They offer the flexibility you need to make the right choices for you, your family, and your business when you face a loss of income due to disability.

 Ameritas disability policies are guaranteed renewable and have the option to be non-cancelable.
 They are indeed a viable option for any physician seeking to protect their income and their financial future.